 Even with lighter aluminum bodywork, the diesel F-150 can’t quite match the fuel economy of its Detroit rivals.
-The best the Blue Oval can muster is 25 mpg combined (22 mpg city, 30 mpg highway).
+The best the Blue Oval can muster is 24 mpg combined (21 mpg city, 29 mpg highway for 2020 model year).

-The current-generation F-150 debuted for the 2015 model year, and Power Stroke diesel has been around since the 2018 model year.
-A redesigned F-150 is on the way as a 2021 model.
-The diesel engine will return, but Ford hasn’t released any specifications for it.
-The next-generation F-150 will also get a PowerBoost hybrid option, but so far it doesn’t look like the hybrid will surpass the diesel in fuel economy.
+The previous-generation F-150 debuted for the 2015 model year, and Power Stroke diesel has been around since the 2018 model year.
+The current F-150 was redesigned for the 2021 model year, but the diesel engine carried over unchanged.
+Ford hasn’t released fuel economy numbers for the PowerBoost hybrid engine, but so far it doesn’t look like the hybrid will surpass the diesel in fuel economy.

 Chevrolet Colorado Duramax (23 mpg combined)

 The current-generation Colorado dates back to the 2015 model year.
-Its Duramax diesel engine is a 2.8-liter four-cylinder, which produces 186 hp and 369 lb-ft, of torque, allowing the Colorado to tow up to 7,700 pounds when properly equipped.
+Its Duramax diesel engine is a 2.8-liter four-cylinder, which produces 181 hp and 369 lb.-ft., of torque, allowing the Colorado to tow up to 7,700 pounds when properly equipped.
 Chevy offers gasoline four-cylinder and V6 engine options as well.

 The diesel engine can be had in the Colorado ZR2, which gets upgraded suspension and a host of other changes for serious off-roading.
 However, the base Colorado diesel is the most fuel-efficient variant.